Saturday, March 15, 2025

 At Least I Have Nothing--Saint Motel

-The first laptop computer that I ever owned I bought on credit at Office Depot and, long after it was paid off, and while I was using it every day, my ex husband put his fist to the screen in a fit of rage.
+The first laptop computer that I ever owned I bought on credit at Office Depot and, long after it was paid off, and while I was using it every day, my (now ex) husband put his fist to the screen in a fit of rage.
 It's probably written in a journal that I would have to dig around for a while to find, but I can't even recall now why we were arguing.
 At the time, I was devastated.
 I'm a writer and that was my primary way of not only doing my school work but also publishing my work to the internet on my blog.
 I could still use it if I plugged it up to an external monitor.
 That was how I worked on anything that was saved to the Toshiba after the fist smash happened.
 Of course, as amends for his terrible temper, violent and rash behavior, I almost immediately was allowed to order a cheap tiny shiny pink one for half the price and half the capabilities of my trusty old Toshiba.
 It's weird how the past sneaks up on you sometimes with an unpleasant memory of some shit that you'd rather just forget.
 Maybe I need to tell my story before my brain forgets, though.
 These things keep tugging at me like getting your belt loop caught on something suddenly when you're running for the door with your hands full.
 Too busy living life to slow down and take just a second.

 Sometimes being busy is a good distraction from the worries that would otherwise unnecessarily preoccupy one's mind.
 Sometimes being busy is an escape from thinking about the traumatic things that you lived through that you can't scrub from your memories.
 Unfortunately, being too busy can lead to being too distracted to both properly care for not only yourself but also others who may depend on you.